 - Bulldogs are 1 of 31 registered brachycephalic breeds.
 Other common examples include Boxers, French Bulldogs and Pugs.

-- In 2015, Bulldogs were the 5th most popular breed of dog in the US, coming ahead of Beagles, French Bulldogs and Yorkshire Terriers!
+- Bulldogs are one of the most popular dog breeds in the U.S!
+Coming ahead of Beagles, French Bulldogs and Yorkshire Terriers!

 - The English Bulldog is the official mascot of the U.S Marine Corps.

 If you’d like to get a purebred Bulldog as a puppy, be sure to look only at reputable breeders who care for the welfare of their puppies.
 You can determine whether a breeder is reputable by observing whether they go through the effort of health testing their breeding stock for hereditary conditions like those mentioned above, and only breed dogs who are physically healthy, and emotionally sound.
 They should also be involved in relevant avenues with their dogs – be it conformation, obedience, or any other dog sport that showcases their dogs’ temperament and suitability for work and breeding.